Missy Elliot honored with Video Vanguard Award at MTV VMAs

 “That was fire!
 That was fire,” Cardi B screamed before she presented Elliot with the award.

-During her speech, Elliot thanked directors Dave Meyers, Hype Williams, and choreographers Laurie Ann Gibson, and Atlanta choreographer Sean Bankhead.
+During her speech, Elliot thanked directors Dave Meyers, Hype Williams, Laurie Ann Gibson, and Atlanta choreographer Sean Bankhead.

+Elliot and Bankhead spent several days preparing for the star's big MTV performance.
+The two also spent time together in Atlanta filming parts of "Throw It Back" in Southwest Atlanta.

 “Y’all are the icing of the cake.
 Y’all the beat to the heart,” Elliot said.